 A regular conditioner just won’t cut it if you have hair that’s been soaked in bleach.
 You’ll need something more nourishing on top of that conditioner.
 You can even have a deep conditioner to replace your regular one.
 Deep conditioning with hair masks helps strengthen, hydrate, and smoothen hair.

 Use a tinted shampoo on your hair to remove brassiness post-bleach.

 To prevent your hair from turning into that dreaded yellow colour, use a purple shampoo.
-These are formulated to tone bleached hair.
+These are formulated to tone colour treated hair.